Aldaviva/Trainers/Readme.md

     - The co-driver will still exclaim when you would have taken damage.
     - Enable this cheat before starting a stage.
 If you enable it during a stage, it won't take effect until the next stage.
     - After disabling this cheat, restart the game for it to take effect.
     - This cheat is little unreliable and may not work all the time.
-If you can't get it to work, try restarting the game while the cheat is already enabled in the trainer.
+If you can't get it to work, try restarting the game while this cheat is still enabled in the trainer.

 #### Supported game versions